Skip to main content

 Parking

-It's wise to account for the amount of time it will take you to find a parking spot, unload your car and — depending on how big the airport is — wait for a shuttle bus to take you to the check-in area.
-If you've never been to this airport before, check out their website ahead of time to understand the parking situation.
+It can be wise to account for the amount of time it will take you to find a parking spot, unload your car and — depending on how big the airport is — wait for a shuttle bus to take you to the check-in area.
+If you've never been to this airport before, checking out their website ahead of time can help you understand the parking situation.

 Checking your luggage

-When you first arrive, you may encounter a long line to check your luggage so be sure to account for this possibility.
-Make sure you know what size luggage is considered overhead vs. checked (check your airline's website if unsure).
-Also note that if your bag is over a certain weight, you may be charged additional fees.
+When you first arrive, you may encounter a long line to check your luggage, so it can be helpful to account for this possibility.
+Make sure you know what size luggage is considered overhead versus what can be checked (check your airline's website if unsure).
+Also, note that if your bag is over a certain weight, you may be charged additional fees.

 Navigating security